bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

 }
 ````

-Watch this for the details: [desktop.bundles/index/index.bemjson.js](https://github.com/zloylos/ymaps-and-bem/blob/master/desktop.bundles/index-en/index-en.bemjson.js).
+Look at the details: [desktop.bundles/index/index.bemjson.js](https://github.com/zloylos/ymaps-and-bem/blob/master/desktop.bundles/index-en/index-en.bemjson.js).

 ## Map block

 Let’s start from the main block — «map».
-First of all have to enable the API with all the necessary parameters.
+First we have to enable the API with all the necessary parameters.
 We could create a new block «i-API», but it is better to use one block and modifiers.
-For the block «map» we’ll create modifier «api» with value «ymaps».
-In our example we’ll use [JavaScript maps API](http://api.yandex.ru/maps/doc/jsapi/), but we also can use [Static maps API](http://api.yandex.ru/maps/doc/staticapi/).
-It can be realized via modifiers.
+For the block «map» we’ll create a modifier «api» with value «ymaps».
+In our example we’ll use the [JavaScript maps API](http://api.yandex.ru/maps/doc/jsapi/), but we could also use the [Static maps API](http://api.yandex.ru/maps/doc/staticapi/) with modifiers.

-To make our work with the map easier, we have to think about the interface of placemarks adding.
+To make our work with the map easier, we have to think about the interface for adding placemarks.
 We should add a field «geoObjects», where we’ll put [placemarks or placemark collections](http://api.yandex.com/maps/doc/jsapi/2.x/dg/concepts/geoobjects.xml).
 The following interface is for the placemark:

 ````js
 {